Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of nonlocality

-To explain quantum nonlocality by means of the TS formalism, we should evenly share between the two measurements the selection of the single bit that specifies the pair of correlated outcomes.
+To explain quantum nonlocality by means of the time-symmetrization (TS) formalism, we should time-symmetrize the reversible quantum process that goes from $t_{1}$ to $t_{2}$ via $t_{0}$.
+We should evenly share between the two measurements the selection of the single bit that specifies the pair of correlated outcomes among the two possible pairs $01$ and $10$.
 To this end, we represent the polarization state (\ref{sym}) in the redundant way: